Paris corridor into the US

 What the French register costs in America.

-• "Made in France," "savoir-faire," "haute," and "maison" without a named US outcome read as luxury and craft in Asia and the Gulf and as quality and cultural prestige in the United States, not as a US-investable proposition or a US-procurement signal.
+• "Made in France," "savoir-faire," "haute," and "maison" without a named US outcome land as luxury and craft in Asia and the Gulf and as quality and cultural prestige in the United States, not as a US-investable proposition or a US-procurement signal.

 • French defense and dual-use materials lead with European procurement references (DGA, OCCAR, NATO-procurement adjacencies) that do not, on their own, satisfy the four-filter US-procurement gate.
-Past-performance must be reframed for the US Department of Defense reader and the US federal civilian procurement officer.
+Past-performance must be reframed for the US Department of Defense buyer and the US federal civilian procurement officer.

-• EUR pricing and pricing expressed as indicative or a partir de figures read as soft and negotiable.
+• EUR pricing and pricing expressed as indicative or a partir de figures land as soft and negotiable.
 American buyers expect firm pricing in dollars and a clean US category anchor before they interpret the price.

 Where to go from here

-Paris routes into the firm.
+Paris routes into GMA.

 London corridor